 Most insurance policies cover ice and snow damage.
 Still, some exclude specific types of damage (such as from hail), so it’s always a good idea to consult a Louisiana lawyer knowledgeable in disaster insurance law if you’re having trouble collecting a weather-related insurance claim.

 Although Louisiana experiences a wide variety of extreme weather, the biggest threat by far is hurricanes.
 Hurricane season runs from June 1-November 30, and the number of storms increases every year.
 This year is expected to be no different.
-The latest predictions from the National Oceanic and Atmospheric Association (NOAA) call for 15-21 named storms, with 7-10 of those expected to turn into hurricanes, and 3-5 could become major hurricanes.
-The outer rain bands from hurricanes can even create tornadoes, multiplying the danger.
+The latest predictions from the National Oceanic and Atmospheric Association (NOAA).
+According to NOAA, atmospheric and oceanic conditions still favor an above-normal 2022 Atlantic hurricane season

 Hurricanes are measured by wind speed on the five-category Saffir-Simpson scale: